Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

     lines.

-    The updated date format might not be compatible with the
-    |SYSPRODUCTNAME| date format and potentially cause troubles when
-    importing such updated CSV files back into |SYSPRODUCTNAME|.
-On the other hand |SYSPRODUCTNAME|-exported CSV files might not open correctly under Excel in certain Regionals.
+    The updated date format might not be compatible with the Tuleap date format and potentially cause troubles when importing such updated CSV files back into Tuleap.
+On the other hand Tuleap-exported CSV files might not open correctly under Excel in certain Regionals.

-    If you have a .csv file that either will not open correctly under Excel or was opened in Excel and will not import into
-    |SYSPRODUCTNAME| please try the following: Make sure all
-    applications are closed.
+    If you have a .csv file that either will not open correctly under Excel or was opened in Excel and will not import into Tuleap please try the following: Make sure all applications are closed.
 Change your system's regional settings (Start > Settings > Control Panel > Regional Options) to use the English with the following formats: Date = MM/dd/YYYY Time = hh:mm.
     Using Excel, open the .csv files that don't import, make a column width change, save the files and exit Excel.
 Go back and restore your original regional settings.
-Import the "fixed" .csv file into
+Import the "fixed" .csv file into Tuleap.
-    |SYSPRODUCTNAME|.

 Default Tracker Access Permissions
 -----------------------------------

-Depending on the class of citizen a user belongs to and the level of permissions granted as a project member, the various features of the
-|SYSPRODUCTNAME| Tracker may or may not be accessible.
-Please note
-that the default access permissions listed below may change for a particular tracker if the tracker administrator modifies the access permission settings.
+Depending on the class of citizen a user belongs to and the level of permissions granted as a project member, the various features of the Tuleap Tracker may or may not be accessible.
+Please note that the default access permissions listed below may change for a particular tracker if the tracker administrator modifies the access permission settings.
 For more information on how to configure tracker